Gregory Rift: Exploration

-The first well-known European geologist to explore the region was Joseph Thomson, a member of an expedition in 1879-1880 sponsored by the Royal Geographical Society of Britain.
+The first well-known European geologist to explore the region was Joseph Thomson, a member of an expedition in 1879-80 sponsored by the Royal Geographical Society of Britain.
 From his observations he deduced the existence of a great fault.

 Thomson returned in 1883, traveling through the rift valley in Kenya from Mount Longonot to Lake Baringo.
 Describing the valley around this lake he said: "Imagine if you can a trough or depression 3300 feet above sea level, and twenty miles broad, the mountains rising with very great abruptness on both sides to a height of 9000 feet".
 John Walter Gregory visited central Kenya in 1893 and again in 1919.
 His 1896 book The Great Rift Valley is considered a classic.
 Gregory was the first well-known European to use the term "rift valley", which he defined as "a linear valley with parallel and almost vertical sides, which has fallen owing to a series of parallel faults".

-In 1913 the German geologist Hans Reck made the first European study of the strata in the Olduvai Gorge to the west of the Crater Highlands.
+In 1913 German geologist Hans Reck made the first European study of the strata in the Olduvai Gorge to the west of the Crater Highlands.
 He brought a large collection of mammalian fossils back to Berlin.
-In 1928 Louis Leakey, the anthropologist, visited Berlin, where he saw that some of Reck's materials were artifacts.
+In 1928 anthropologist Louis Leakey visited Berlin where he saw that some of Reck's materials were artifacts.
 Leakey began exploring Olduvai in the 1930s and collecting material that has led to the site being recognized as an important center of early hominin occupation.

 Development

-Volcanism and rifting started in Kenya in the northern region of Turkana between 40 and 35 million years ago and then spread north and south.
-To the south volcanism and rifting happened together, first in other parts of northern Kenya around 30 million years ago, then around 15 million years ago in the central part of the Kenyan Rift, 12 million years ago in southern Kenya and 8 million years ago in northern Tanzania.
+Volcanism and rifting started in Kenya in the northern region of Turkana between 40 and 35 million years ago (mya) and then spread north and south.
+To the south volcanism and rifting happened together, first in other parts of northern Kenya around 30 mya, then around 15 mya in the central part of the Kenyan Rift, 12 mya in southern Kenya and 8 mya in northern Tanzania.
 When rifting reached the Tanzanian Craton, the rift split into the eastern Gregory Rift and the western Albertine Rift, which are separated by the 1300 km wide East African Plateau.
-Large shield volcanoes near the margins of the craton and in the adjacent Mozambique belt issued large volumes of basaltic to trachytic magmatism between five and one million years ago, with faulting around 1.2 million years ago.
+Large shield volcanoes near the margins of the craton and in the adjacent Mozambique belt issued large volumes of basaltic to trachytic magmatism between 5 and 1 mya, with faulting around 1.2 mya.